rodekruis/helpful-information/README.md

 The contents of these sheets is loaded at runtime by the visitor's browser from the "Google Sheets API".

+The application is prepared to use several different services/tools to monitor its usage by visitors, like: Matomo, GoatCounter and Azure Application Insights.

 ## How to use

 Once the web-app is configured (See [Configuration](#configuration)) and deployed (See [Deployment](#deployment)) its content can be managed via the [Google Sheets interface](https://docs.google.com/spreadsheets).